wfvining/sx/README.md

-There are a number of protocols that need to be implemented for each model, depending on its type (`Sx.Model`, `Sx.Network`, `Sx.Atomic`) then the top-level network can be passed to `Sx.Simulator.new/1` and run with `Sx.Simulator.run/1`.
+There are a number of protocols that need to be implemented for each model, depending on its type (`Sx.Model`, `Sx.Network`, `Sx.Atomic`) then the top-level network can be passed to `Sx.Simulator.start_link/1` and advanced through time with `Sx.Simulator.compute_next_state/2`.

 The logic-machine example from the book is implemented in `examples/logic.ex`

+A cellular automata example is implemented in `examples/ca.ex`.

 ```
 $ iex -S mix